 - The tenure for the Coca-Cola management team is about average.

-Executive Vice President and President of Bottling Investments Group
+Executive VP & President of Bottling Investments Group

 Board of Directors Tenure

 Average tenure of the Coca-Cola board of directors:

 - The average tenure for the Coca-Cola board of directors is over 10 years, this suggests they are a seasoned and experienced board.